starling021/ehtools/README.md

 Part of the fun of Ehtools is how easy it is to add new tools to our arsenal.
 To demonstrate this, let's download Pupy, a Python-based RAT designed to take control of other computers on the network.
 We can select option 9 to access the list of tools in Ehtools Framework.

+    INFO: Our framework has more than 100 packages in ehtools archive (on server this archive: 2.3 Tb)!

 From the next menu, the tools are broken down into major categories, with options for managing the installation of scripts.
 The options presented are:

 > 1) Wi-Fi tools (tools for attacking wireless networks).